wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.1.3 - Released on 28 April 2025 =
+= 1.1.4 – Released on 27 May 2025 =
-* Enhancement: Updated tab layout to the latest UI design.
+* New: Integrated with PDF GENERATOR FOR WP for improved compatibility and extended features.
+* New: Added tracking information to the PDF invoice for better order visibility.
+* New: Embed tracking details within any custom post type or page using a shortcode.
-* New: Compatibility with the latest WP(6.8) and WC (9.8.2)
+* New: Compatibility with the latest WP(6.8.1) and WC (9.8.5)